Perfect reconstruction of sparse signals with piecewise continuous nonconvex penalties and nonconvexity control: Introduction

 where $||\bm{x}||_0$ is the number of nonzero components in $\bm{x}$.
 However, a combinatorial search with respect to the support set is required to exactly solve \eref{eq:CS_L0}; hence, it is unrealistic for implementation.
 The minimization of $\ell_1$ norm \cite{Candes-Tao,basis_pursuit} is a widely used approach:

 which is a convex relaxation problem of \eref{eq:CS_L0}, where $||\bm{x}||_1=\sum_{i=1}^N|x_i|$.
 Efficient algorithms to solve \eref{eq:CS_L1} have been developed \cite{OMP,DMM}, in addition to the convex optimization techniques \cite{IRLS}.
-Further, the equivalence between the solutions \eref{eq:CS_L0} and \eref{eq:CS_L1} is mathematically proved when the measurement matrix satisfies the nullspace property and restricted isometry property \cite{NP,RIP}.
+Further, some conditions about the measurement matrix, such as the null space property and the restricted isometry property \cite{NP,RIP}, are found and under such conditions it is shown that the solutions \eref{eq:CS_L0} and \eref{eq:CS_L1} become equivalent.

 Despite the mathematical tractability of $\ell_1$ minimization, its performance is inferior to $\ell_0$ minimization for the practical setting of the measurement matrix $A$.
 The difference between $\ell_1$ and $\ell_0$ is expected to be reduced by introducing the minimization of $\ell_p~(0<p< 1)$ norm.
 In fact, $\ell_p~(0<p<1)$ minimization achieves the reconstruction of the original signal from a fewer number of measurements than $\ell_1$ minimization \cite{Lp_CS,Lp_RIP}.
 However, $\ell_p~(0<p<1)$ minimization leads to a discontinuity of the reconstructed signal with respect to the input, which induces algorithmic instability.
 Smoothly Clipped Absolute Deviation (SCAD) \cite{SCAD} and Minimax Concave Penalty (MCP) \cite{MCP}, which are piecewise continuous nonconvex penalties, are potential candidates to address this limitation.
 SCAD and MCP are designed to provide continuity, unbiasedness, and sparsity to the estimates, and their nonconvexities are controlled by nonconvexity parameters.
 The mathematical treatment of nonconvex penalties is seemingly difficult compared with $\ell_1$.
 However, it is shown that a data compression problem under SCAD and MCP can be solved without additional computational cost compared with convex optimization problems in a certain parameter region, and this region is characterized by replica symmetry in the context of statistical physics \cite{Sakata-Xu}.
 This investigation implies prospects of these penalties for improvement in reconstructing the signals in compressed sensing.